 3. Amaze File Manager

-5. ES File Explorer Pro
+5. ES File Explorer

-6. File Manager by Flashlight
+6. File Manager Plus

 7. MK Explorer

-MK Explorer is a simple file manager app with many features.
-It works best if you are looking for an app with basic features and want something that won’t eat up space or processor resources on your device.
+MK Explorer is another simple file manager for Android that comes with many features.
+It works best if you are looking for a file browser app with essential features and want something that won’t eat up space or processor resources on your device.